openproblems-bio/website/content/NeurIPS_docs/about_tasks/task3_joint_embedding.md

 ## Task API

 The following section describes the task API for the Joint Embedding task.
 Competitors must submit their code as a Viash component.
-To facilitate creation of these components, [starter kits](/neurips_docs/submission/starter_kits/) will be provided.
+To facilitate creation of these components, [starter kits](//neurips_docs/submission/starter_kit_contents) have been provided.

 ### Input data formats